OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 ### Specific Algorithms

-Of course we will learn about specific algorithms.
+Of course, we will learn about specific algorithms.
 We'll see algorithms from graph theory, string matching, sorting, matrix multiplication, and many more.

 ### Algorithmic Deep Dive